 Read More about “Bastion Host”

 A bastion host is often customized to protect an intranet or internal network.
-It lies outside the network and only serves as a line of communication from inside out.
-In cases where a bastion host serves as a honeypot, it attracts attacks so their sources can be traced and consequently blocked.
+It lies outside the network and only serves as a line of communication from the inside out.
+In cases where a bastion host serves as a honeypot or decoy system for cyber attacks, it attracts attacks so their sources can be traced and consequently blocked.

 - Users can place a filtering router between the bastion host and the intranet for additional security.
 The filtering router can check all packets between the Internet and the intranet while dropping unauthorized traffic.